 This article addresses sidewalks, shared use paths and bicycle lanes on highway structures.
-Refer to article BDM 3.5BDM 3.5 for superstructure width requirements in other situations.
+Refer to article BDM 3.5 for superstructure width requirements in other situations.

 Because sidewalks on highway structures are costly, the Bureau generally includes sidewalks only on urban structures or where a local agency agrees to pay the cost [DB DM Chapter12A].
 The minimum clear width is 5 feet.
 Wider sidewalks may be considered on the basis of approach sidewalks.
-When a sidewalk is proposed on a bridge, the designer should review the commentary for this article to determine whether to design raised sidewalks or sidewalks at grade.
-To assist in coordination with the Design Bureau, the determination should be noted on the TS&L.
+When a sidewalk is proposed on a bridge, the designer should review BDM 3.5 to determine whether to design raised sidewalks or sidewalks at grade.

 To accommodate shared use paths on highway structures, the Bureau normally follows the width guidelines in the Design Bureau's Design Manual [DB DM Chapter 12B].
 A separated path on a bridge should normally be 10 feet wide.
 This path width does not require a design exception even though it is narrower than the width recommended by AASHTO's Guide for the Development of Bicycle Facilities [BDM 3.1.5.2].
-If especially heavy use is anticipated, a 12- or 14-foot wide bike-path should be considered.
+If especially heavy use is anticipated, a 12- or 14-foot wide path should be considered.

-In determining width for sidewalk or separated shared use path, consideration should be given to bridge inspection and maintenance (See [BDM 3.6.7BDM 3.6.7]).
+In determining width for sidewalk or separated shared use path, consideration should be given to bridge inspection and maintenance (See [BDM 3.6.7]).
 If there is good access underneath the bridge, a high lift can be used from below.
 However, special consideration should be given to bridges with limited access underneath or very high structures.
 For these cases, some additional guidance is listed below: